 If the zinc anode needs replacement, hold the hex boss into which the zinc anode is threaded with a wrench while loosening it with another wrench to avoid potential exchanger damage.
 After removing the zinc anode, note its condition.
 If the zinc is in poor condition, there are probably zinc flakes within the exchanger.
-Remove the end of the heat exchanger and clean the inside of all zinc debris.
+Remove the end cover of the heat exchanger and clean the inside of all zinc debris.

-Always have a spare heat exchanger end gasket in case the present one becomes damaged when removing the end cover.
-Replace the gasket (refer to the heat exchanger end gasket part number for your engine model).
-Also replace the O-ring and cover and install a new zinc anode.
+Always have a spare heat exchanger end gasket and O-ring on board in case the present ones become damaged when removing the end cover.
+Replace the gasket and O-ring whenever you remove the cover (refer to the heat exchanger end gasket part number for your engine model).